 Our 1-year plants have been grown in a 3.5” pot for at least one growing season.
 The root ball is approximately 3” by 3” and foliage is typically 2 to 4”.
-Our 2-year plants are growing in a trade 1-gallon container for at least two growing seasons.
-The one-gallon plants have a root ball of approximately 4 to 5 inches and foliage can be 4 to 12” in height.
+Our 2-year plants are growing in a trade 1-gallon container for at least one growing seasons.
+The one-gallon plants have a root ball of approximately 4 inches and foliage can be 4 to 12” in height.
 Our 3-year plants have been grown in a 2-gallon or a 3-gallon container for at least one season.
-The root balls are approximately 6 to 9 inches and foliage can be 12 to 24” in height.
+The root balls are approximately 6 to 8 inches and foliage can be 12 to 24” in height.
 We do not force our plants out of their normal growing cycle so if you are receiving plants in early spring or late fall, they may be leafless or some state less than full leaf.
 We cut our hydrangeas often to spur new growth and a better branch system so heights vary by time of year and of course, by variety.
 Remember, hydrangeas grow quickly and the more branches your hydrangea has, the more blooms.
 Heights indicated in the catalog are the ideal mature size with annual pruning.
+Sun tolerance in the catalog is for an established plant.
+Please protect newly planted hydrangeas from the sun until well established.
 We do not ship hydrangeas in bloom but will do our best to send plants that have buds in the spring.
 We do not guarantee our plants will bloom but we will do everything in our power to send you plants that will bloom.

 Zone guidelines (based on USDA):

 Here is a general guideline for hydrangea hardiness by family.
 This is our best estimate for hardiness but not necessarily bud hardiness.

 Zone 4 - Paniculata, Petiolaris, Quelpartensis & Arborescens